UnresolvedExternal/CommentRemover/README.md

 # CommentRemover
-Parses the file which contains C# 5.0 source code.
+Parses the file which contains C# 5.0 source code and remove all comments.